| | | | | |

 Simucube 2 Pro Direct Drive Wheelbase

 The most popular model in the Simucube 2 lineup for good reason.
-The 25 Nm torque output hits slightly above the practical sweet spot, with enough torque for realism without the arm fatigue that 30+ Nm can induce during longer races.
+The 25 Nm torque output sits slightly above the practical sweet spot, with enough torque for realism without the arm fatigue that 30+ Nm can induce during longer races.
+Currently €1,346 new in the affiliate DB, with a Pre-Owned variant at €1,053 – if budget’s tight that pre-owned route is properly worth a look.

 Professional drivers reference the SC2 Pro when discussing real-world force feedback comparison, and what I’ve found reading community feedback is that the Pro hits the right balance for most drivers.
 I hold on to mine as my main wheelbase despite the new higher end wheelbases.
 Does everything I need it to, and I’ve never once thought “I wish I’d spent more.”
 You’re getting “industrial-grade” direct drive servo motor technology with 22-bit encoder resolution that translates to granular force feedback detail.
+My 4-year ownership review is the long version of how it’s held up.

 Key Features: